angular-ui/ui-tinymce/README.md

 **Be sure not to set an `id` attribute**.
 This is because the directive needs to maintain selector knowledge in order to handle buggy behavior in TinyMCE when DOM manipulation is involved, such as in a reordering of HTML through ng-repeat or DOM destruction/recreation through ng-if.

+When using other directives which do DOM manipulation involving elements with `ui-tinymce`, you may need to re-render the editor due to this buggy behavior with TinyMCE.
+For those situations, it is recommended to use the `$tinymce:refresh` event, which will handle re-rendering the editor to fix this problem.

 ## Working with ng-model

 The ui-tinymce directive plays nicely with the ng-model directive such as ng-required.